 Once you have received your components it is important that you look after them.

 Your components have been restored to the highest possible standard (better than new in most cases).
 However, the materials we have plated are not as new.
 Previous corrosion pitting often leaves it scarred as microscopic pores can go deep into the material surface.
 Electroplated deposits will not fill these pits and are themselves by nature micro-porous.
-Therefore, with certain base materials, such as steel and certain aluminum alloys, base metal corrosion may occur in certain environmental conditions.
+Therefore, with certain base materials, such as steel and certain aluminium alloys, base metal corrosion may occur in certain environmental conditions.

 In some cases with steel base metal components if left wet damp and in high humidity may cause ferrite irons to migrate through the grain boundary of the electroplating and form brown spots on the surface of the electroplated deposit.
-These spots will wipe away very quickly and easily without trace.
-However, if they are left they may built up to form a hard crystallized structure on the surface (rust) that is much harder to remove without the use of an abrasive cleaner, if left may cause more long term damage to the electroplated deposit.
+These spots will wipe away very quickly and easily without a trace.
+However, if they are left they may build up to form a hard crystallized structure on the surface (rust) that is much harder to remove without the use of an abrasive cleaner, if left may cause more long term damage to the electroplated deposit.

-With cast suspension parts coated in BZP or Duplex Nickel it is advisable to spray and wipe with ACF50.
+With cast suspension parts coated in BZP or Duplex Nickel, it is advisable to spray and wipe with ACF50.
 This will be adsorbed into the casting through the electroplated deposit and preserve the integrity of the plating.

-Newly re-chrome components may look as new, but they are not new and need to be very carefully looked after.
+Newly re-chrome components may look new, but they are not new and need to be very carefully looked after.

-The importance of after care cannot be stressed more and the following basic guide lines will help you to get the most from your plating:
+The importance of aftercare cannot be stressed more and the following basic guidelines will help you to get the most from your plating:

 - Keep your plating clean and dry.